Breast Revision Surgery in Melbourne, Victoria

 Sometimes revisional surgery is something that is expected following a breast reduction or reconstructive procedure.
 In such cases, you would have been advised of this during the planning stages of your surgery.

-Unfortunately, sometimes revisional surgery may also be required to correct a previous surgery where something went wrong, leaving the patient with a disappointing result.
+Unfortunately, sometimes revisional surgery may also be required to alter the results of a previous surgery where something went wrong, leaving the patient with an unsatisfactory result.

-Regardless of your reasons behind seeking a revision breast surgery, it is important to discern whether further surgery is necessary to correct the breast placement, or rectify and possibly replace aged or undesired implants.
+Regardless of your reasons behind seeking a revision breast surgery, it is important to discern whether further surgery is necessary to alter the breast placement or rectify and possibly replace aged or undesired implants.

-Revisional breast surgery is a delicate procedure that requires highly detailed knowledge of the procedure that was previously performed.
-Dr Carmen’s advanced experience in breast surgery of all varieties gives her extensive knowledge to help you achieve the desired results.
+Revisional breast surgery is a complex procedure that requires highly detailed knowledge of the procedure that was previously performed.
+Dr Carmen’s experience in breast surgery of all varieties gives her extensive knowledge to help you achieve the desired results.

 Dr Carmen Munteanu performs revision surgery for concerns such as: